Tax

 Singapore 17%

-Slovakia As of 1 January 2021, the company (corporate) income tax rate for Slovakia is now determined by the revenue (income) of the company.
+Slovakia The company (corporate) income tax rate for Slovakia is determined by the revenue (income) of the company.
 Companies with annual revenue (income) not exceeding the threshold of EUR 49.790,- will be subject to a reduced tax rate of 15 %.
-Companies exceeding the said threshold will be subject to 21 % corporate income tax rate.
+Companies exceeding the said threshold will be subject to a 21 % corporate income tax rate.

 United Arab Emirates There is currently no corporate tax for legal entities generally.
 However, the UAE has announced the introduction of federal corporate tax (“CT”) on the net profits of certain businesses (with limited exemptions applying).
 CT will be applicable on financial years starting on or after 1 July 2023 with a standard rate of 9%, and a 0% tax rate for taxable profits up to AED 375,000 to support small businesses and startups. .